 - Monitor your account and transfer funds into your checking account on your own before an overdraft occurs.

-- Download the U.S. Bank App to your mobile device.
+- Download the U.S. Bank Mobile App to your mobile device.

-Remember, Overdraft Coverage and Overdraft Protection are different.
-At U.S. Bank, the term Overdraft Coverage refers to how we will handle transactions for your account.
-If a transaction takes your Available Balance balance negative, we look to your overdraft coverage selections to decide how we will handle the transaction.
+The term standard overdraft coverage at U.S. Bank refers to how we will handle the transactions.
+If a transaction takes your account’s available balance below zero, we look to your standard overdraft coverage selections to decide how we will handle the transaction.
 U.S. Bank may authorize and pay overdrafts for these types of transactions for a fee:

 - Checks and other transactions using your checking account number